When you look at the night sky, what do you see?

 and a virtual

-Space Place Planetarium Canada is a non-profit, multi-disciplinary group of professionals determined to bring a public planetarium back to Toronto.
-Key advisors and committee leads from across North America, include many experienced in the design, planning and operating science centres and planetariums.
+Space Place Planetarium Canada is a non-profit, multi-disciplinary group of professionals determined to bring an iconic 21st century public planetarium back to Toronto, supporting a virtual planetarium for Canada and the world.

-Toronto has not had a public planetarium since 1995, and the city is the largest without one.
+Toronto has not had a public planetarium since 1995, and the city is the largest tourist destination in the World without one.
 It is a critical missing piece of Toronto’s tourism and educational infrastructure.
-Our leadership team includes corporate management experience in aerospace and technology and large scale cross sector projects, professional and amateur astronomers, a former Ontario Deputy Minister of Tourism, and a former Toronto Catholic District School Board Chair.

 There are many ways with which you can help